WhatsApp/erlfmt/doc/FormattingDecisionComments.md

 ## All comments always on a newline

  - ✅ Minimize diff when changing a single line
+ - ✅ Currently popular style
+ - ❌ Welcoming to new comers

+This was the easiest formatting of comments to implemented in a consistent manner.
+Standalone comments are by far the most popular comments in erlang, although it could be argued that moving following comments to the line above is not.
+On the other hand, programmers from most other languages are used to being allowed to have trailing comments on the same line as code, which this style does not accommodate.

 ```erlang
 #{